 - a.
-Upon completion of a Compliance Review the CSP shall assign a proposed Safety Fitness Rating that shall be based on the degree of compliance with the federal motor carrier safety fitness standard for motor carriers found in 49 CFR 385.5.
-The Safety Fitness Rating will be determined using the factors prescribed in 49 CFR 385.7.
-A motor carrier may determine their degree of compliance with the safety fitness standard by reviewing 49 CFR 385.5. - b.
-On the 61st day after the assignment of a proposed Safety Fitness Rating the motor carrier's Safety Fitness Rating will become a final Safety Fitness Rating. - c.
-The final Safety Fitness Rating of an intrastate motor carrier will be available to the public upon request by contacting the CSP Central Records Unit (CRU) office at:
+Upon completion of a eCompliance FReview the CSP shall assign a proposed Safety Fitness FRating that shall be based on the degree of compliance with the federal motor carrier safety fitness standard for motor carriers found in 49 CFR 385.5.
+The Safety FITNESS FRating will be determined using the factors prescribed in 49 CFR 385.7.
+A motor carrier may determine their degree of compliance with the safety fitness standard by reviewing 49 CFR 385.5. or by contacting the CSP MCSS for an Electronic Training Packet. - b.
+On the 61st day after the assignment of a proposed safety fitness rating the motor carrier's sSafety fFitness rRating will become a final sSafety fFitness rRating. - c.
+The final sSafety fFitness rRating of an intrastate motor carrier will be available to the public upon request by contacting the CSP Central Records Unit (CRU) office at: